Gump and Co.: Plot

 Once at Union Station in Washington, Forrest sees a homeless, handicapped man, who says he is Lt.
 Dan, who had fallen in with those who took advantage of him and absconded with his retirement money, leaving him bankrupt.
 On top of that, Dan has become half-blind.
 Forrest, not wishing to see Dan homeless, says they will work something out.
 Forrest soon meets with a Marine colonel who recruits Forrest into a clandestine mission to Iran.
 They meet with Ronald Reagan.
-On the mission itself, they meet Ayatollah Khomeini.
-The mission is discovered, and everyone disavows responsibility save for Forrest, who is jailed.
+On the mission itself, he and North meet Ayatollah Khomeini.
+The mission is discovered, labeled by the press as the Iran–Contra affair, and everyone disavows responsibility save for Forrest, who is jailed.

 Some time later, Forrest and the other prisoners are eligible for a work release program, to which they are put to work under a "religious rehabilitation" at Holy Land, along with John Hinckley Jr., where he accidentally exposes Jim Bakker's affair with his secretary.

 Forrest then works with Ivan Boesky and Michael Milken on Wall Street, where he and his son meet a young actor there while shooting Big, who makes awkward remarks such as "life is like a box of chocolates", which fails to impress them.
 After sleeping with his attractive secretary, Forrest is visited by Jenny's ghost, who is worried about Forrest, not on account of the affair but because he has not questioned why he has been getting lots of money to simply sign papers.
 Sure enough, he is set up to be the fall guy for their schemes, but his trial is disrupted by news of a crash.
 He's later met by two MPs, who tell him that due to an error in being medically released while in Vietnam, his enlistment has yet to expire and he is back on active duty.
 He is taken from New York City to a remote post in Alaska, while his son stays behind.

 Forrest considers Alaska a nice change of pace from the superficiality of Manhattan, but ends up accidentally wrecking the Exxon Valdez after a drunken night with an old friend.
 In the environmental hoopla that ensues, the Army spirits Forrest out of the States and decides to quiet his involvement, as court-martialing a Medal of Honor recipient would look bad.
 Forrest is then assigned to the reputed worst job in the Army: cleaning mud off tank treads in West Germany.